JuliaInterop/Cxx.jl/README.md

 ### Installation

-You will need to install Julia v0.4-dev with some special options.
+You will need to install Julia v0.5-dev with some special options.

-Cxx.jl requires "staged functions" amongst other things available only in v0.4.
-It also requires the development version of LLVM, which is currently targeting version 3.7.

 #### Build requirements